Some links in this post may be affiliate links

 Calathea bachemiana is prone to mealybugs, aphids, scale insects and spider mites which are prevalent in low humidity.

-Calathea bachemiana is also prone to leaf spot disease due to the humid conditions in which it grows.
+Calathea bachemiana is prone to leaf spot disease due to the humid conditions in which it grows.
 The disease is indicated by brown patches surrounded by a yellow halo.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.